Tacsiazuma/easyjava.vim/README.md

 ```
 sections.

-# Usage
+## Usage

 Any time you open a buffer with java extension, the plugin will check if the file is empty and populate it with the right package and classname.
-For the package name it searches for standard maven structures like pom.xml and goes from there./
+For the package name it searches for standard maven structures like pom.xml and goes from there.